At a Glance

 - Efficiency

-These domains provide a starting point for developing your own patient experience survey.
-As you do so, customize and expand upon the following sample questions to create a comprehensive patient survey that addresses your unique needs and priorities.
+These domains provide a starting point to help you develop your own patient experience survey.
+As you do so, customize and expand upon the following sample questions.
+This will help you to create a comprehensive patient survey that addresses your practice's unique needs and priorities.

 1. Overall satisfaction